Outreach - About The Bach Choir Outreach Programme

 We encourage parents and guardians to get involved too.
 They are invited to observe workshops and rehearsals, and offered a complimentary ticket to the final performance.

 The Bach Choir is grateful to many charities, trusts and foundations for their kind support of the Outreach Programme over the years.
-Special thanks to the 2015-16 sponsors:
+Particular thanks to our 2017-18 funders:

 Clare King Charitable Trust